Science facts or science fiction. There’s a clear line between the two. But, how clear is it to human reasoning?

 I suspect that Hawking–who may be less a truth seeker than an artist, an illusionist, a cosmic joker–knew all along that finding and empirically validating a unified theory would be extremely difficult, even impossible.
 He declaration that physics was on the verge of finding The Answer may well have been an ironic statement, less an assertion than a provocation.
 In 1994, he admitted a much when he told an interviewer that physics might never achieve a final theory after all.
 Hawking is a master practitioner of ironic physics and cosmology.

 I think a certain number of people are truth seekers.
 Unabashedly I’d say The Explanation falls in that category.
-And it will be offering you answers that are based on science facts, but not only.
+And it will be offering you answers that are based on scientific facts, but not only.
 There are other facts which you are going to discover as we look for The Answer or The Explanation.

 Additional statements about ironic science